 Seek a Leak

-However, if none of these possibilities can account for your period of higher usage, you probably want to check for leaks.
-The following simple DIY leak tests will help you check for some commonly encountered problems.
+If these options cannot account for higher usage, check for leaks.
+The following tabs include simple DIY leak tests to help check for common problems.

 Check the Meter's Flow Indicator